Egietje/rust-static-error-analyzer/README.md

 Because of its usage of internal Rustc features, the program could not be compiled to an executable.
 It can instead be run using the batch file (Windows-only), which installs the correct toolchain and dependencies and runs the project.
-Also, it allows you to input the
+This batch file asks you what program you want to analyze.